 I’m having trouble logging into my account.
 What can I do?

 Why isn’t my application accepting an email address for my employment verifier?

 Why was my application marked as Unqualified and what happens next?

 Before submitting an application, please read the qualification requirements for your selected program.
 The necessary minimum experience MUST be documented on the application.
 Applications that do not meet the minimum requirements or do not contain all the necessary information will be marked as unqualified and API will issue a refund of the application fee minus a $100.00 processing charge.
 Candidates will then need to submit a new application and pay a full application fee again.Review the Qualification Requirements for your program.

 Do I need to take a training course for the test?

-Questions on ICP examinations are derived from the publications listed in the Publications Effectivity Sheet for each specific certification program.
-Additional information and precise topics are included a program’s Body of Knowledge.
-These documents, along with other pertinent reference materials will be found on the Exam Info tab for each ICP Program.
+Questions on ICP examinations are derived from the publications listed in each program's Publications Effectivity Sheet.
+Additional information and precise topics are included in the program’s Body of Knowledge.
+These documents, along with other pertinent reference materials, are found on the Exam Info tab for each ICP Program.